bitextor/bicleaner/README.md

 `bicleaner-classify` aims at detecting noisy sentence pairs in a parallel corpus.
 It indicates the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not (with a value near to 0).
 Sentence pairs considered very noisy are scored with 0.

-The input file  (the parallel corpus to be classified) must contain at least four columns:
+By default, the input file  (the parallel corpus to be classified) must contain at least four columns, being:

 * col1: URL 1
 * col2: URL 2
 * col3: Source sentence
 * col4: Target sentence

+but the source and target sentences column index can be customized by using the `--scol`and `--tcol` flags.

 Any extra columns will be ignored.